 Name: Alexander Middleton

-My name is Alexander Middleton, and I am currently a junior mathematics major here at Winthrop University.
+My name is Alexander Middleton, and I am currently a senior mathematics major here at Winthrop University.
 I am from Greenville, S.C., and I have been very happy to make Winthrop and Rock Hill my home.
 I graduated from high school in 2013 with Honors and Distinction in Mathematics.
 In the Fall of 2013, I began at Winthrop as a mathematics major, and I have immersed myself within all aspects of the major.
 Currently I am the President of Winthrop's Mathematics Club, as well as a member of Kappa Mu Epsilon, the National Mathematics Honor Society.
 Since Spring 2014, I have been involved in research with the Mathematics department.
 My current work focuses on Mathematical Biology, specifically the modelling of cancer tumor growth.
 I received the Anderson Award for Undergraduate Research in Mathematical and Computational Biology in Summer 2014 from the Mathematical Association of America.
 After graduation, I plan to attend graduate school in the fields of Applied Mathematics, Mathematical Biology, or Operations Research.